camj10/agro-management-web-system/README.md

 2. [Technologies](#technologies)

 ## General Info
-This project named "SistemaGestionAgricola" is a web sistem made with MariaDb, Node and React js.
+This project named "SistemaGestionAgricola" is a web sistem made with MySQL, Node and React js.

 The emphasis of the app is the agro management with de point of view of the farmer.